openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### Conversion of provider specs

 The conversion of provider specs from Machine API to Cluster API should be able to be statically tested.
-We will build out extensive conversion testing via unit tests to ensure that, with a desired input, the correct conversion happens for the provider specs and the associated resourecs.
+We will build out extensive conversion testing via unit tests to ensure that, with a desired input, the correct conversion happens for the provider specs and the associated resources.

 #### Authoritative API reconciliation

-Machine API and Cluster API controllers already use envtest as a way to provide integraiton testing with a "real" API server.
+Machine API and Cluster API controllers already use envtest as a way to provide integration testing with a "real" API server.
 We can extend the tests here to account for the cases where the authoritative API annotation feature is in use.

-By extending the integration tests, we can sculpt the desired inputs for mirror resourecs existing, not existing, and authoritative in both API versions, and then determine whether the reconcile continued or exited based on these conditions.
+By extending the integration tests, we can sculpt the desired inputs for mirror resources existing, not existing, and authoritative in both API versions, and then determine whether the reconcile continued or exited based on these conditions.

 #### Full migration E2E

-The beahviours outlined [above][summary-of-rules] will be tested in a new E2E test suite specifically targeted at the conversion logic.
+The behaviours outlined [above][summary-of-rules] will be tested in a new E2E test suite specifically targeted at the conversion logic.

-In addition to these tests, the following tests will provide a general coverage of the conversion logic and behavious defined:
+In addition to these tests, the following tests will provide a general coverage of the conversion logic and behaviours defined:
 - Scale up and down of a mirrored MachineSet
   - Copy an existing MachineSet in Machine API
   - Observe that the new MachineSet is mirrored in Cluster API